How do I print out your free material?

 I try to proofread everything, but I miss things.
 Please help me out by letting me know and I will fix it as soon as possible.

 I rarely use clip art.
-I draw almost everything myself on a drawing tablet in Photoshop.
+I draw almost everything myself in Adobe Photoshop or Illustrator.
 My composing software is Finale.
+I also use InDesign and Pages.
 Because everyone has different computers and abilities, I cannot recommend specific software.

 Can I use your art and/or music on some of the things I make for my students?